In Association with Amazon.com

 Having been a Roundhead, a supporter of parliament in his youth, Pepys became an ardent Royalist.
 As a secretary to Sir Edward Montagu, Pepys was aboard the fleet which brought Charles II back to England at the Restoration in 1660.
 Pepys fired one of the ship's cannons.
 The flash from the touch hole hurt his right eye.

-In addition to his other activities, Pepys was made a Justice of the Peace – ". . . with which honour I did find myself mightly pleased, though I am wholly ignorant in the duty of a justice of peace."
-He participated in the administration of the English colony at Tangier, and became its treasurer.
+In addition to his other activities, Pepys was made a Justice of the Peace, "with which Honour I did find myself mightly pleased, though I am wholly ignorant in the duty of a Justice of Peace," he wrote on September 25, 1660.
+(The Shorter Pepys, p.
+81) He participated in the administration of the English colony at Tangier, and became its treasurer.
 In 1665, he was elected a Fellow of the Royal Society, serving its president from 1684 to 1686.
 As president, Pepys's name appears on the title page of the first edition of Isaac Newton's Principia Mathematica.
 However, Pepys found works by Newton and Boyle beyond him and his own scientific credentials were almost nonexixtent.

-Every year Pepys held a dinner to celebrate the anniversary of his surgery in 1658 for a stone in the bladder. " . . .
-I lived under a constant succession of fits of stone in the bladder till I was about 26 years of age when the pain growing insupportable I was delivered both of it and the stone by cutting."
+Every year Pepys held a dinner to celebrate the anniversary of his surgery on March 26, 1658, for a stone in the bladder.
 The operation was conducted without anaesthetiscs.
 It involved restraining the patient with ropes and four strong men.
 The surgeon made an incision, about three inches long, between the scrotum and the anus, and deep enough to cut into the neck of the bladder.
 The stone was described as being the size of a tennis ball.

 When the Great Fire of London broke out on September 2, 1666, Pepys informed the king of the disaster.
-In his diary he described the escalating chaos: "Everybody endeavouring to remove their goods, and flinging into the River or bringing them into lighters that lay off.
+In his diary, on September 2, 1666, he described the escalating chaos: "Everybody endeavouring to remove their goods, and flinging into the River or bringing them into lighters that lay off.
 Poor people staying in their houses as long as till the very fire touched them, and then running into boats, or clambering from one pair of stairs by the waterside to another.
-And among other things, the poor pigeons I perceive were loth to leave their houses, but hovered about the windows and balconies till they were some of them burned, their wings, and fell down." (in The Shorter Pepys, 2nd September, 1666; selected and edited by Robert Latham, 1985) Pepys's own house and office were saved, but for months, he was unable to sleep "without great terrors of fire."
+And among other things, the poor pigeons I perceive were loth to leave their houses, but hovered about the windows and balconies till they were some of them burned, their wings, and fell down."
+(The Shorter Pepys, p.
+660) Pepys's own house and office were saved, but for months, he was unable to sleep "without great terrors of fire."

 In spite of revealing intimate details about himself, Pepys never said exactly what he did in his office, and kept quiet about how he made his fortune.
 Usually Pepys went to his office in the morning (if he didn't have something more important to do, and he often had), stayed there until lunch time, after which it was time to meet friends, and have some fun.
-In 1660, his estate was worth £80, and in 1667approximately £6,900 (the same spending worth as £530,000 in 2005) (see The National Archives/ Currency converter).
-Pepys himself complained of the corruption in the navy, government's bottomless money pit.
+In 1660, his estate was worth £80, and in 1667 approximately £6,900 – the same spending worth as £785,071 in 2017.
+(Currency converter: 1270–2017, https://www.nationalarchives.gov.uk/currency-converter/.
+Accessed 1 July 2025) Pepys himself complained of the corruption in the navy, government's bottomless money pit.
 Mark Knights has claimed in his article that Pepys was utterly corrupt (see 'Samuel Pepys and Corruption', Parliamentary History, 33, 2014, pp. 19-35).
 By today's standards, he was a sex offender, a groper, who assaulted his wife's maids and other women.

 In 1672, Pepys became an Elder Brother of Trinity House, and later served as Master of Trinity House.
 In 1673, he was promoted to Secretary to the Admiralty Commission.
 Pepys was a first-rate civil servant, industrious and highly efficient.
 His position and social skills brought him into contact with the king's brother, James Duke of York, who was Lord High Admiral.
 Pepys also knew the world of politics: he was elected to Parliament in 1673 – fulfilling one of his ambitions – and again in 1679.
 But his association with the Catholic James earned Pepys a number of enemies and eventually cost him his job.